-Isfjord (Icefjord), conditions over night, dig. photo, Spitsbergen, May 2018
+Isfjord, conditions over night, dig. photo, Svalbard, May 2018

 Apart from ecological change I am interested in ownership, heroism and vulnerability, especially related to human presence in wild nature.
-The great imagery of man, adventures, manufactured sites, flags, hopes and downfalls as traces in the landscape provide proof of what had happened.
+The great imagery of man, adventures, manufactured sites, flags, hopes and downfalls as traces in the landscape, proof, of what had happened.

 Miners at Svea coal mine, photo early 20th century, LA SHIPA; History of Large Scale Resource Exploitation in Polar Areas, 2012